-Windows Vista x64 SP2 should find the driver for Pinnacle PCTV Hybrid Tuner (330e) automatically, if it doesn’t you can download the latest driver from Pinnacle support site here – Direct link to download here.
+- Step 0: Windows Vista x64 SP2 should find the driver for Pinnacle PCTV Hybrid Tuner (330e) automatically, if it doesn’t you can download the latest driver from the Pinnacle support site.
 Look for “PCTV Hybrid Pro Stick (330e)”.

-Buy from market a composite video cable (RCA) and a Stereo audio cable (RCA).
+- Step 1: Buy from the market a composite video cable (RCA) and a Stereo audio cable (RCA).
 You get this in various brand names “Belkin Composite Video and Audio Cable Kit” or “Mediabridge – RCA Component Video Cable with Audio”.
-This cable is not included with Pinnacle PCTuner USB product.
+This cable is not included with the Pinnacle PCTuner USB product.

-Connect your Pinnacle USB stick (with the small black pin and cable connected) to a free USB port in your machine.
-I will recommend using the USB extension cable (found in the box) and connecting to a free port in the rear of your desktop (also for the fact that most rear USB ports are USB 2.0 for better speed) so that the wires are hidden away from the view.
+- Step 3: Connect your Pinnacle USB stick (with the small black pin and cable connected) to a free USB port in your machine.
+I will recommend using the USB extension cable (found in the box) and connecting to a free port at the rear of your desktop (also for the fact that most rear USB ports are USB 2.0 for better speed) so that the wires are hidden away from the view.

-Now run Nero Home from desktop or start menu, select “Video” option from “Video and TV” menu – don’t select “Live TV” (that works only with TV Antenna/Cable as input).
+- Step 5: Now run Nero Home from the desktop or start menu, select the “Video” option from the “Video and TV” menu – don’t select “Live TV” (that works only with TV Antenna/Cable as input).
 Then in the next screen (shown below) select “Composite” (ignore the numbers 1, 2 or 3 that may appear in brackets).
-You will now be able to see the live TV in the “Watch TV” screen that will appear now.
-You can double click on the playing video to maximize or double-click again to get controls (to play, pause/time-shift, record, stop & volume control).
+You will now be able to see the live TV on the “Watch TV” screen that will appear now.
+You can double-click on the playing video to maximize or double-click again to get controls (to play, pause/time-shift, record, stop & volume control).
 Enjoy!